Chemotherapy Before Surgery May Increase Survival in Stomach Cancer

 Surgery is usually the primary treatment for adenocarcinoma arising in the area of the digestive system which includes the stomach, the lower esophagus leading into the stomach, and the part where they meet (the esophagogastric junction).
 But surgery alone doesn’t produce many cures because by the time the disease is diagnosed in most patients, it has already spread into adjacent tissues and organs or to more distant sites in the body.
 The chances of surviving five years after surgery range from 5 to 30 percent, and thus researchers are actively looking for additional treatment strategies.

 In 2001, a large, randomized, U.S. Intergroup phase III clinical trial showed that the risk of death was significantly reduced in stomach (gastric) cancer patients who received adjuvant (after surgery) chemotherapy along with radiation therapy.
-In 2006, the European MAGIC phase III clinical trial (see a summary of the trial) showed that combination chemotherapy using epirubicin, cisplatin, and 5-fluorouracil (ECF), given both before and after surgery (perioperative), also reduced the risk of death compared with surgery alone.
+In 2006, the European MAGIC phase III clinical trial showed that combination chemotherapy using epirubicin, cisplatin, and 5-fluorouracil (ECF), given both before and after surgery (perioperative), also reduced the risk of death compared with surgery alone.

 The French clinical trial described below was similar to MAGIC, except that patients were randomly assigned either to surgery alone or to chemotherapy before surgery (preoperative); also, the chemotherapy combination was CF only, without epirubicin.